- With its capital investments, Suva generates returns in line with the market and ensures pensions for the long term.

 Three things make this investment strategy possible:

-Premium income covers current payments for pensions and short-term benefits.
-Thus, there is little risk of having to dispose of long-term capital investments at low prices.
+- The premium income covers ongoing payments for pensions and short-term services.
+This means that there is very little risk of having to sell long-term investments at too low a rate for liquidity purposes.

 Yield and performance

 Suva’s investment strategy can best be compared to that of a pension fund.
 Thanks to its balanced investment portfolio, Suva is able to survive even the most difficult times.
-Since 1918, a portfolio with a comparable distribution of assets would have achieved an annual yield of 5.7 %.
+A comparable investment strategy would have achieved an average annual yield of 5.6 percent since 1918.
 The realised performance since 2000 exceeds similar pension fund indices, e.g. the BVG-25-Index and the CS Pension Fund Index.

 In addition to the financial aspects, Suva also takes into account ecological, ethical and social issues.
 The normative basis for this is Swiss legislation as well as the ten basic principles of the UN Global Compact .
 These follow the Universal Declaration of Human Rights and the Declaration on Fundamental Principles and Rights at Work of the International Labour Organization.
 They also take into account the principles of the Rio Declaration on Environment and Development as well as the UN Convention against Corruption .